graphiti

 api_version = "<your-api-version>"

-# Create Azure OpenAI client for LLM
+# Create separate Azure OpenAI clients for different services

-azure_openai_client = AsyncAzureOpenAI(
+llm_client_azure = AsyncAzureOpenAI(

 api_key=api_key,